By St Nicks Volunteer, Tessa McClary

 Back to the task at hand: next to a ‘bund’, and a ‘scrape’ (swales created to catch rainwater and offer habitat for frogs and other wetland animals to delight in the pools), we used metal rakes to pull away some of the low lying growth and expose the soil.
 Drawing handfuls from a big bag of fluffy seeds of all kinds of wildflowers, some in their feathery husks, we sprinkled seeds over the area, and then tucked them into the earth by stepping on them!
 It was fun.
 I said, “Does this work?”
 And Maria gestured to some tall, healthy and happy-looking purple flowered plants on tall stalks in the distance.
 “These were sown this way,” she said.
 Indeed, when I looked around, there were many stands of these flowers, a hint of summer’s wildflower bounty still blooming in autumn.

 Tessa McClary is from Northern California in the United States.
-On her travels to England this autumn she had the opportunity to volunteer at St. Nick’s Centre for Nature and Green Living.
+On her travels to England this autumn she had the opportunity to volunteer at St Nicks Centre Environment Centre.